 But as our director Mack Wilberg of the Mormon Tabernacle Choir said yesterday, "a little goes a long way."
 The piece we are preparing for an upcoming concert is the Agnus Dei from the Chichester Mass by William Albright.
-The reason this piece works for us, Wilberg said, was because it was short (about 2 minutes) and it uses the tone clusters for certain effects and not for the entire composition.
+The reason this piece works for us, Wilberg said, was because it is short (about 2 minutes) and it uses the tone clusters for certain effects and not for the entire composition.
 In fact, the effect of using the tone clusters helps word paint the idea of how we as poor wondering souls on the earth living in chaos come pleading to the Lord for help.
 So during the words of the prayer, the first two phrases are painted with close harmony and tone clusters suggesting pain and pleading.

 "O Lamb of God